 For example, a blogger Naomi Davis (a.k.a. @taza) in a partnership with Lego was able to create engaging and interesting content for her followers.

-If you don’t have a budget to work with top bloggers, don’t hasten to avoid using influencer content: rely on micro-influencers who charge less than other opinion leaders and bring your business to the next level.
+If you don’t have a budget to work with top bloggers, don’t hasten to avoid using influencer content: rely on micro-influencers who charge less than other opinion leaders or create a referral program as it can help to bring your business to the next level.

 Once you know Instagram ideas you can post during the holiday season, it’s important to understand how to make the most out of your seasonal marketing campaign.

 1. Optimize Your Instagram Account for eCommerce.
 Modern users are spoiled with the amount of branded information.
 Since they know there are many options on the market, they don’t want to waste their time finding how to buy your product.
 Thus, it’s important to simplify the checkout process: the easier the buying process is, the more likely your Instagram followers will complete their purchases.
-To unlock your Instagram sales potential, you need to provide followers with detailed information about the products and prices.
+To promote your ecommerce business on Instagram, you need to provide followers with detailed information about the products and prices.
 Use shoppable tags to sell directly on the platform, and take care of your followers.

 2. Provide Free Shipping.
 Customers are ready to spend big bucks when it comes to the holiday season.
 However, they want to save money when it’s possible, so the majority of them look for free shipping.
 According to one study, 9 in 10 customers say free shipping is the number one incentive to shop online.
 Thus, it’s no wonder one of the reasons why users don’t complete their purchases is paid shipping.
 If you want to sell more online, provide users with free shipping and stay one step ahead of your competitors.